ArtwareSoft/jbart5-ng/README.md

 - less technical people can build complex business apps
 - develop larger projects
 - enhance team work effectiveness

+##jBart is written by itself
+- core is written in angular2
+- studio is written by itself (like the C compiler written in C)

 ##Who Use jBart?
 - large teams